raqqa/node-tmdb/README.md

 See [http://help.themoviedb.org/kb/api/about-3] (TMDb v3 page about the api)

+### TO DO

+No language support because I don't use it personally, can be added on request or better yeg: add it yourself and make  a pull request. :)

 ### Other

 For TMDb's old v2.1 api, go to [kkarikos repo] (https://raw.github.com/kkarikos/tmdb).